CivTopWolf/CivCorpTower/CivCorpTowerSubleaseAgreement.rst

   Agreement will terminate as of the same date.

-- If the Master Lease is terminated for any reason (e.g. the plot is sold), CivCorp Tower shall pay Tenant a pro-rated refund for use of the Premises plus an additional amount equal to the Security Deposit set forth in the Basic Terms which the parties agree is a reasonable estimate of the damages Tenant will suffer as a result of said termination.
+- If the Master Lease is terminated for any reason (e.g. the plot is sold), CivCorp Tower shall pay Tenant a pro-rated refund for the remaining Term of the Premises plus an additional amount equal to the Security Deposit set forth in the Basic Terms which the parties agree is a reasonable estimate of the damages Tenant will suffer as a result of said termination.

 Tenant Default
 ********************************************************************************